Rafael Díaz Aguado Salaberry: Family and youth

 In 1905 and already in Madrid Rafael Díaz Aguado married Auristela Fernández Mesas (died 1956).
-The couple settled in the capital and had 4 children, born between 1906 and 1917: Magdalena, Jaime, Rafael and Carlos Díaz-Aguado Fernández.
-None of them became a public figure, yet at least two sons followed in the footsteps of their father and commenced careers in law: during the Francoist era Jaime served as a judge in Madrid and around, while Carlos performed the same role in the provinces of Logroño, Huesca, Guadalajara and until the early 1980s in Madrid.
-Out of Rafael Díaz Aguado Salaberry's grandchildren two excel in science; Carlos Díaz-Aguado Jalón is professor of derecho civil in Universidad del País Vasco, while María José Díaz-Aguado Jalón is Professor at Universidad Complutense de Madrid expert in preventing juvenile violence.
+The couple settled in the capital and had four children, born between 1906 and 1917: Magdalena, Jaime, Rafael and Carlos Díaz-Aguado Fernández.
+None of them became a public figure, yet at least two sons followed in the footsteps of their father and commenced careers in law: during the Francoist era Jaime served as a judge in Madrid and surroundings, while Carlos performed the same role in the provinces of Logroño, Huesca, Guadalajara, and until the early 1980s in Madrid.
+Two of Rafael Díaz Aguado Salaberry's grandchildren are academics: Carlos Díaz-Aguado Jalón is a professor of civil law in Universidad del País Vasco, while María José Díaz-Aguado Jalón is a professor at Universidad Complutense de Madrid, with expertise in preventing juvenile violence.
 The Díaz-Aguado Ros grandchildren are lawyers, one of them active in the Left-wing Podemos party.

-Early public career (1895-1905)
+Early public career (1895–1905)

 Son of the Carlist officer and combatant, Rafael embraced Traditionalism as part of his family education.
 However, it is not clear what stand the teenage adopted and whether he followed his father during the crisis which rocked Carlism in 1888.
-Félix Díaz Aguado concluded that followers of the claimant Don Carlos "permanecer en el error" and protested against injustice suffered by leader of the rebels which would soon turn into secessionists, Ramón Nocedal.
+Félix Díaz Aguado concluded that followers of the claimant Don Carlos "persisted in error" and protested against the injustice suffered by Ramón Nocedal, leader of the rebels who soon became secessionists.
 Though there is no direct confirmation, this might suggest that Felix joined the Nocedalistas and entered their faction of Traditionalism, later to be known as Integrism.
 It is not clear whether Rafael shared any sympathy for the Integrists and what position he took, especially following his arrival in Madrid and commencement of university education in the early 1890s.
 Carlist structures in the capital were very much taken over by the Integrists and supporters of Nocedal particularly active in the academic realm, yet there is no evidence that the young Diaz Aguado joined them; there is no evidence of his engagement in orthodox Carlist structures either.

-In unclear circumstances of the early 1890s Díaz Aguado started his co-operation with La Atalaya, a conservative Santander daily; since 1895 he appeared already as director of the newspaper.
-His tenure fell on the early period of the Philippine revolution and the ensuing war; not limiting himself to raising patriotic spirits on newspaper pages, Díaz Aguado co-organized the local Junta de Socorro, set up to assist the Spanish soldiers wounded in the archipelago.
-However, as public personality he did not escape controversies and in 1897 he was challenged to face duel.
-The managing board dismissed Díaz Aguado once he had allowed publication of a letter, which sided with a Liberal contender to the Cortes against a Conservative one; in early 1898 he appeared already as an ex-director.
+In unclear circumstances of the early 1890s, Díaz Aguado started his co-operation with La Atalaya, a conservative Santander newspaper, listed since 1895 as director of the newspaper.
+Dring his tenure the Philippine revolution started, with ensuing war; not limiting himself to raising patriotic spirits on newspaper pages, Díaz Aguado co-organized the local Junta de Socorro, set up to assist the Spanish soldiers wounded in the archipelago.
+However, as public personality he did not escape controversies and in 1897 he was challenged to a duel.
+The managing board dismissed Díaz Aguado after he allowed publication of a letter which sided with a Liberal contender to the Cortes against a Conservative one; in early 1898 he was called an ex-director.